servactory/servactory/docs/pages/home.md

 Servactory is a standardization of a unified approach to the development of reliable services of any complexity.

-With Servactory, you can do something simple:
+With Servactory you can do something simple, just like that:

 ```ruby
 class MinimalService < ApplicationService::Base